pwrstudio/txtblock/whitepaper.md

 ## Background

 What does it mean to publish in a time of xxxxxx?
 According to the dictionary it is either the business of producing books and magazines or – more broadly – the act of making something public and drawing attention to it.
 Whereas in the not so distant past publishing was a major enterprise requiring considerable resources it has for the last decade become an increasingly everyday activity.
 The technology needed for making something public is now omnipresent and the line between private and public is effectively blurred.
 While the action of having printed, bound and distributed a book, for instance, is an unmistakeable step from the private to the public sphere.
-In contrast many
+In contrast many current publishing tools exist in a grey zone in-between.

 There is additionally the problem of conservation and ownership of the published information.
 Stored by a few major players, to be analysed and mined for commercial value.

+Address might change, servers go down, companies go out of business.

 The criteria we set up for a publication are: